mdesharnais/mini-ml/README.md

 executed using the script `./compile examples`.
 In a normal run, only the name of the programm is displayed.
 However, in the event of a compilation or execution error, the output will be displayed on stdout.

+## Possible extansions

+### Generalized external function

+External functions are currently limitted to have type `int -> int`.
+With the addition of n-tuples, it would be possible to refer to any exterally defined function.
+The syntax needs to be change as followed:

+    extern (f : type)

+e.g.

+    extern (max : int * int -> int)

+### Polymorphic function code generation

+Currently, code is only generated for non-polymorphic functions.
+A strategy must be chosen: either one generic function or many specialized one (à la C++ template).

+Literature on the subject?

 ## References